hluedemann/FundamentalsSimulationMethods/README.md

+## About
-This repository contains the exercises of the cours `Fundamentals of Simulation Methods`.
+This repository contains the exercises of the cours `Fundamentals of Simulation Methods` teached at University of Heidelberg.